Congress issues whip to all party MPs in Rajya Sabha

-The Congress on has issued a three-line whip to all its MPs in the Rajya Sabha asking them to be present in the House at 11 am in full strength and support the party's stand.
+The Congress on Friday issued a three-line whip to all its MPs in the Rajya Sabha asking them to be present in the House at 11 am in full strength and support the party's stand.

 According to sources, the whip was issued last night as the Opposition party seeks to corner the government on some burning issues.